-- 250-300m2+ floor space
+- 250-300m+ floor space

 - minimum 4m high ceiling height

-- Exhibition space capable of hosting one exhibition or being divided up into 2 or 3 separate spaces for concurrent exhibitions.
+- Exhibition space capable of hosting

+- one exhibition or being divided up into 2 or 3 separate spaces for concurrent exhibitions.

-Ease of Access As above
+As above

-Flexibility
+- Flexibility

-- As above - Temporary walls to shape specific to exhibitions.
+- As above

+- Temporary walls to shape specific to exhibitions.